-Since you will create many graphs and diagrams in the homework, it is strongly recommended that you use graph paper for your homework.
+Since you will create many graphs and diagrams in the homework, it is recommended that you use graph paper when working homework problems.

 Late homework will not be allowed.
-However, I will "drop" 10 percent of the homework points, so you can miss 10 percent of the point without penalty to your grade.
+However, I will "drop" 10 percent of the homework points, so you can miss 10 percent of the points without penalty to your grade.
 This takes care of illness, accident, unexpected travel, etc. It also takes care of small WebAssign technical glitches.